 Online data captures the behaviors, interests, and interactions of consumers that are exhibited across the internet, as gathered by cookies.
 By capturing the ways in which consumers are interacting across these different digital touch points, marketers can build a detailed picture of them: what content they’re consuming, on what device, and what specific actions they’re taking.
 These data points are combined to provide rich consumer insights, which can be utilized for content development, ad targeting, and creative messaging.

 Data onboarding is the process of transferring offline data to an online environment for marketing needs.
 Data onboarding is mainly used to connect offline customer records with online users by matching Personally Identifiable Information (PII) gathered from offline datasets to find the same customers online.
 There are important considerations to take into account when handling PII, and will be covered later on in this article.
-CRM data is uploaded to an online territory and then matched to online profiles/audiences which are then used to create online segments and delivered display ads.
+CRM data onboarding happens when data is uploaded to an online territory and then matched to online profiles/audiences which are then used to create online segments and delivered display ads.

 Combining online and offline data in one central platform, such as a data management platform, provides you with a complete view of your customers and prospects.
 These insights will help with audience targeting, enable you to deliver more personalized marketing campaigns, and maximize the ROI generated from your marketing efforts.